xqyet/Infinite-Seed-Phrase-Randomizer_BACKEND/README.md

 ### Run the backend API:

 1. Make sure your backend is running at `http://localhost:5233`. for example
-2. run `http-server .` your console to see the webpage.
+2. run `http-server .` in your console to see the webpage.

 ### How it works: